chriscurl1538/load_following_decision/docs/how_to_guide.md

 **Step 2: Run the program from the command line**

+The module used to run the program is located in the /lfd_package folder separate from the other modules.
 Run the file using the following command:

 `python command_line.py --help`